Abuna Theophilos: Imprisonment

 Theophilos was subjected to numerous indignities while imprisoned.
 The gold handcross he had been given by the Emperor upon his enthronement was taken from him, along with an icon of the crucifixion that he kept by his bed.
 He was also ordered to sign papers as "Abba Meliktu" his pre-episcopal name, which he steadfastly refused to do, signing his name always as "Abune Tewophilos".
 He asked repeatedly that he be imprisoned in a monastery such as Asebot or elsewhere, but was refused.
 Theophilos conducted prayer services for his fellow prisoners twice daily and said the Holy Liturgy of the Mass every Sunday, assisted by the imprisoned Nebre-Id Ermias of Axum.

 In July 1979, the Derg ordered the immediate execution of several more high officials of the Emperor's government.
 On 10 July 1979, nobleman and the Emperor's close aide, Tsehafi Taezaz Teferrawork, and former minister Seifu Mahteme Selassie were summoned and removed from the Palace prison and did not return.
 On 12 July 1979, former ministers Yohannes Kidane Mariam, Abebe Kebede, and Assefa Defaye were similarly taken away.
 It became obvious to the other prisoners that the men had been executed, and in preparation, many of them approached imprisoned clergy for absolution of their sins.

 Finally, on Saturday, 14 August 1979 on the feast day of the Holy Trinity, Dejazmatch Kassa Wolde Mariam and General Samuel were summoned.
 Dejazmatch Kassa Wolde Mariam, heir to the old Oromo Kingdom of Leqa Qellam, former President of Haile Selassie University, and grandson-in-law to Emperor Haile Selassie, was on his knees before Theophilos receiving his final absolution before going to his death when Theophilos himself was called.
 He turned and asked Nebre-Id Ermias to absolve him, and he left the prison together with Dejazmatch Kassa.

-Death
+Martyrdom and death

 Theophilos and his fellow prisoners were taken to the former palace of Prince Asrate Kassa and were executed and buried there.

 On 14 August 1979, Theophilos was strangled by an electrical wire and killed.
 He was buried face-down in a deep trench grave.
 His remains would later be identified by long black clerical robes and a monk's cap.

 Following the fall of the Derg regime, Theophilos' remains were disinterred from the grounds of the former palace of Prince Asrate Kassa, and reburied in full ceremonial state at the Gofa St. Gabriel Church which he himself had built in southern Addis Ababa and was canonized.

+The significance of Abuna Theophilos' life and work goes beyond the dates of his existence; it includes both theological and ecclesiastical-political aspects.
+His violent death at the hands of the atheist Derg regime which had recently overthrown Emperor Haile Selassie and the established order, clearly marks him as a martyr for his faith and his church.